abpframework/abp/docs/en/Background-Workers.md

 So, it resolves the given background worker and adds to the `IBackgroundWorkerManager`.

-While we generally add workers in `OnApplicationInitialization`, there are no restrictions on that.
+While we generally add workers in `OnApplicationInitializationAsync`, there are no restrictions on that.
 You can inject `IBackgroundWorkerManager` anywhere and add workers at runtime.
 Background worker manager will stop and release all the registered workers when your application is being shut down.

 ## Options